Eibhlín Nic Niocaill: Early life and education

 Eibhlín Nic Niocaill was born Eveleen Constance Nicolls in Dublin on 22 October 1884.
 She was the only daughter of Archibald J. Nicolls (1845–1924) and Mary (1853–1938).
 Her father was a barrister and secretary of the Loan Fund Board of Ireland.
 She had four brothers, Arthur, Jasper, George and Edward.

 Despite her father having a government job, the family held nationalistic beliefs and were Irish speakers.
 Her brother, George, later joined Sinn Féin.
 By the 1901 census, Nic Niocaill was using the Irish spelling of her name and George was Seoirse.

-She attended Loreto Convent, Rathmines and then Loreto Convent, St Stephen's Green were she excelled, particularly in languages.
+She attended Loreto Convent, Rathmines and then Loreto Convent, St Stephen's Green where she excelled, particularly in languages.
 At her senior examination she attained first prizes in Irish, French, and German, going on to take Royal University of Ireland courses at Loreto College.

 She was consistently top of her class in college, winning a number of exhibitions.
 When she attained her BA in 1906, she was first in all of Ireland and won the Steward scholarship.
 To complete her MA, she was awarded a £300 travelling scholarship, travelling to Germany and Paris studying Old Irish under Marie Henri d'Arbois de Jubainville.
 While in Paris she lectured at the University of Paris and reorganised the Parisian branch of the Gaelic League.